SiJBC/JavaScript_Fundamentals/README.md

 However vanilla JavaScript is a powerful tool and taking the time to dive deap into the languages nuances and complexities has helped me to become a much better developer.

+Topics Include
+* Assynchronous JavaScript
+* Creating and removing Dom Elements
+* Objects
+* Classes

+Each different branch is a new activity